lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Edit new model without full sync (1988880085)

+As long as you didn't sync your collection, you can add/remove/edit field and card type to your new note types without having to do a full sync.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».